-What normal reader wouldn’t assume they will talk about it at some point and will stay with the story until then?
+What normal reader wouldn’t assume they will talk about it at some point and stay with the story until they do?

-As the story moves along, you can continue to reveal more and more about your protagonist’s past and have your story come full circle.
+As the story progresses, you can reveal more and more about your protagonist’s past and have your story come full circle.

-This technique accomplishes two things at once: it offers a setup that should intrigue the reader, and it helps you avoid flashbacks.
+This accomplishes two things: it offers a setup that should intrigue the reader, and it helps you avoid flashbacks.

 3. Reveal Character

 Your reader learns a lot about your characters through dialogue.

 You don’t have to TELL us they’re sarcastic, witty, narcissistic, kind, or anything else.